 Between January and June 2019, Scotland produced 9,831,230 megawatt-hours of electricity.
-That's enough energy for the country to provide power up to 4.47 million homes, nearly double the amount Scotland actually has, according to the WWF.
+That's enough energy for the country to provide power to up to 4.47 million homes, nearly double the amount Scotland actually has, according to the WWF.
+And since that time, things have only improved, thanks to the increase in renewable energy capacity.

 It's well known that Scotland has many wind farms, but this data from WeatherEnergy shows just how well these farms are operating in the northern country.